A Floer fundamental group: Introduction

 \subsection{Relation to the Arnold conjecture and other results}

 Theorem \ref{thm:RoughEnoughPoints} is obviously a variation on the Arnold conjecture.
 In its non degenerate and strongest form, this conjecture claims that the total number of $1$-periodic orbits of a non degenerate Hamiltonian flow can not be less than the minimal number of critical points for a Morse function (or stable Morse function in a weaker form of the conjecture).
+A weaker but maybe more convincing and tractable version involves the \emph{stable} Morse number, which is the minimal number of critical points of Morse functions which are quadratic at infinity on products $M\times \R^{N}$.

 This conjecture is closely related to the birth of symplectic geometry itself.
-A strong breakthrough was achieved by A. Floer who constructed his chain complex to establish the Homological version of the Arnold conjecture for compact monotone symplectic manifolds, opening the way to huge efforts by many authors to generalize his original construction and that we wont retrace here.
+A strong breakthrough was achieved by A. Floer who constructed his chain complex to establish the Homological version of the Arnold conjecture for compact monotone symplectic manifolds, opening the way to huge efforts by many authors to generalize his original construction.

-Until very recently however, all the work regarding this conjecture were focused on its homological version.
-While the strongest version, involving the Morse number (i.e. the minimal number of critical points for a Morse function), is still wide open and uncertain, the weaker version involving the \emph{stable} Morse number, which is the minimal number of critical points for a Morse function on $M\times\R^{N}$ (for arbitrary $N$) that is quadratic at infinity, seems to be more robust and reachable.

-The algebraic study of chain complexes done by V.~V.~Sharko \cite{Sharko}, implies several constraints on the stable Morse number, and in \cite{Mihai}, M.~Damian shows that all the algebraic operations on the complex can be realized geometrically in the stable Morse setting.
-The lower bound for the stable Morse number is the minimal number $\delta(\pi_{1}(M))$ of generators of the kernel of the augmentation $\Z[\pi_{1}(M)]\to\Z$, which may be strictly smaller than $\rho(\pi_{1}(M))$, and stable-Morse functions may indeed have strictly less critical points than regular Morse functions.